Skip to main content

 What are Tool Policies?

-Tool Policies allow you to monitor actions taken by AI coding tools in your organization.
-Create policies to track terminal commands executed by AI agents or MCP tool calls made through integrated servers like GitHub, Linear, Sentry, and more.
+Tool Policies allow you to monitor and control actions taken by AI coding tools in your organization.
+Create policies to track, warn on, or block terminal commands executed by AI agents or MCP tool calls made through integrated servers like GitHub, Linear, Sentry, and more.
 Gateway URL: https://gateway.getunbound.ai/policies/tool-policies

 Tool Policies Dashboard